-If you want to attract butterflies, avoid the frilly blooms of specific cultivars.
+To attract butterflies, avoid the frilly blooms of specific cultivars.
 While very colorful, they will not allow easy access to the nectar.
-Also, some Marigolds are infertile crosses that have no nectar to attract butterflies.
+Also, some Marigolds are infertile crosses with no nectar to attract butterflies.

 Unlike butterflies, bees specifically seek out pollen as food for their young.
-Do not be misled by those who claim that Marigolds are a bee repellent, as that is certainly not the case.
+Do not be misled by those who claim that Marigolds are bee-repellent, as that is certainly not true.

-Marigolds will lure bees to your garden, but only if you select those that will allow for easy access to the pollen.
-Signet types are better for honeybees because they offer an equal source of both nectar and pollen.
+Marigolds will lure bees to your garden, but only if you select those that allow easy access to the pollen.
+Signet types are better for honeybees because they offer an equal source of nectar and pollen.